Balls Mahoney: Return to WWE (2005, 2006–2008)

-When ECW on Sci Fi debuted, Balls wrestled sporadically and his internal name within the company became "Blue Balls' due to his distinctive blue coloring.
+When ECW on Sci Fi debuted, Balls wrestled sporadically.
 He started to appear in vignettes talking about how tough he was, elevating his role on the show.
 On the September 5 episode, Mahoney entered a feud with Kevin Thorn after Thorn and his valet Ariel cost him a match against Stevie Richards and René Duprée the next week.
 The following week, he brought Francine to ringside with him in her first appearance in a revived ECW ring, where she got into a catfight with Ariel.
 This pairing was short-lived as Francine was released shortly after.
 On December 3, at December to Dismember, Mahoney defeated Matt Striker in a Striker's Rules match.
 On January 2, 2007, on ECW on Sci Fi, he had one of his front teeth legitimately knocked out during a match with Thorn.
 Mahoney, Tommy Dreamer and the Sandman faced Bobby Lashley in a 3-on-1 Hardcore handicap match for the ECW World Championship on the June 5 episode of ECW, in which they were defeated.

 On the August 7 episode of ECW, during a match with The Miz, which he lost, Kelly Kelly showed concern about Mahoney.
 In the following weeks, he asked her out and flirted with her backstage, but was interrupted by The Miz, Brooke and Layla before Kelly could get a word in.
 Regardless, Kelly still showed interest in him each week, wishing him good luck before his match and cheering him on during his match.
 He asked if she would go out with him, to which she could not respond due to The Miz taking her backstage.
 On the October 17 episode of ECW, Kelly asked Mahoney out, starting an on-screen relationship between the two.

 On February 29, 2008, Balls made his return to television on SmackDown, facing Big Daddy V. The match ended in a no contest after The Undertaker chokeslammed Mahoney.
 Mahoney was released from his WWE contract on April 28.